top of page

 The do-it yourself financial advisor reduces or eliminates five cost centers.
 There are six parties involved when a financial advisor or planner is hired.
 There is you, there is the financial advisor or planner, there is the financial advisor’s or planner’s firm, and there is the product provider (think mutual fund company).
 These are the big four.
 There is the government in the form of GST, PST, HST and the hidden cost of regulation and finally all the outside services the product provider must hire mandated by regulation such as auditors, lawyers, record keepers, traders, board of directors, and others.
 These are outside independent services that are paid from money in the fund; investor's money.

-When all these parties are paid, the cost to you can be over two percentage points per year.
+When all these parties are paid, the cost to you can be over two percentage-points per year.
 Two percentage points is a tremendous performance drag over the course of a lifetime.
 See the long term consequence of a 2 percentage point performance drag.
-Many investment products have cost well over 2 percentage points.
-Cost lowers return.
+Many investment products have cost well over 2 percentage-points.
+Cost lowers after-cost return.
 Stated differently than above, an investment that delivers a 6% return after-cost and has a 2 percentage point cost generated 8% pre-cost.
 Cost removed 25% of return.
 An investment that delivers a negative 6% return after-cost and has a 2 percentage point cost generated negative 4% pre-cost.
 Cost increased the loss by 50%.
 Cost matters!

 How do you pay, what do you pay, and what are you buying?